 Barn, half of north wall and man-door down.

-The chicken coop I had build inside the barn
+The chicken coop I had build inside the barn supported the roof.

 A forty foot wall laying on the ground.